 The principle of subjectivity also follows quite naturally from the verification principle.
-If a robot is allowed to learn and maintain only knowledge that it can autonomously verify for itself then it follows that what the robot learns must be a function of what the robot has experienced through its own sensors and effectors, i.e., its learning must be a function of experience.
-As a consequence, two robots with the same control architectures but with different histories of interactions could have two totally different representations for the same object.
-In other words, the two representations will be subjective.
+If a robot is allowed to learn and maintain only knowledge that it can autonomously verify for itself, then it follows that what the robot learns must be a function of what the robot has experienced through its own sensors and effectors.
+In other words, learning must be a function of experience.
+As a consequence, two robots with the same control architectures, but with different interaction histories with a given object could have two unique representations for the same object, i.e., the two representations will be subjective.
+The subjectivity, or uniqueness, is due to the capabilities of the robots (sensorimotor limitations) and their specific interaction histories (experiential limitations).

 Ayer was probably the first one to recognize that the verification principle implies subjectivity.
-He observed that if all knowledge must be verifiable through experience then it follows that all knowledge is subjective as it has to be formed through individual experiences (Ayer 1952, p.
-125-126).
-Thus, what is learned depends entirely on the capabilities of the learner and the history of interactions between the learner and the environment or between the learner and its own body.
-Furthermore, if the learner does not have the capacity to perform a specific verification procedure then the learner would never be able to learn something that depends on that procedure (as in the blind person example given above).
-Thus, subjectivity may be for developmental learning what relativity is for physics - a fundamental limitation that cannot be avoided or circumvented.
+He observed that if all knowledge must be verifiable through experience, then it follows that all knowledge is subjective as it has to be formed through individual experiences [9, p.
+125-126].
+Thus, what is learned depends entirely on the capabilities of the learner and the history of interactions between the learner and the environment, or between the learner and its own body.
+Furthermore, if the learner does not have the capacity to perform a specific verification procedure, then the learner would never be able to learn something that depends on that procedure (as in the blind person example given above).
+Thus, subjectivity may be for developmental learning what relativity is for physics-a fundamental limitation that cannot be avoided or circumvented.

 The subjectivity principle captures very well the subjective nature of object affordances.
-A similar notion was suggested by Gibson who stated that a child learns "his scale of sizes as commensurate with his body, not with a measuring stick" (Gibson 1979, p.
-235).
-Thus, an object affords different things to people with different body sizes; an object might be graspable for an adult but may not be graspable for a child.
+A similar notion was suggested by Gibson who stated that a child learns "his scale of sizes as commensurate with his body, not with a measuring stick" [24, p.
+235].
+Thus, an object affords different things to people with different body sizes; an object might be graspable for an adult, but may not be graspable for a child.
 Noë has recently given a modern interpretation of Gibson's ideas and has stressed that affordances are also skill relative:

 "Affordances are animal-relative, depending, for example, on the size and shape of the animal.
 It is worth noting that they are also skill-relative.
 To give an example, a good hitter in baseball is someone for whom a thrown pitch affords certain possibilities for movement.
 The excellence of a hitter does not consist primarily in having excellent vision.
-But it may very well consist in the mastery of sensorimotor skills, the possession of which enables a situation to afford an opportunity for action not otherwise available."
-(Noë 2004, p.
-106)
+But it may very well consist in the mastery of sensorimotor skills, the possession of which enables a situation to afford an opportunity for action not otherwise available" [25, p.
+106].